-All students are required to submit a completed and signed (by parent/guardian) E.M.A. form to the main office.
+All students are required to submit a completed and signed (by parent/guardian) E.M.A. form online through the OneView Parent Portal.
 Students and parents are responsible for updating the information on this form as soon as changes (e.g., address, phone, and custody, medical, email addresses) become known.
 Students who fail to submit an E.M.A. form to the office in a timely fashion may face disciplinary consequences.

-EMERGENCY PROCEDURES

-EVACUATION FIRE AND TORNADO
+EMERGENCY PROCEDURES EVACUATION FIRE AND TORNADO